-Dr. Mark Naison (Fordham University) has posted an important article entitled "Why The Harlem Tradition of Radical Street Speaking Needs to Be Revived: The Street as a Site of Political Activism, Entrepreneurship and Community Building in African America"
+Mark Naison, "Why The Harlem Tradition of Radical Street Speaking Needs to Be Revived: The Street as a Site of Political Activism, Entrepreneurship and Community Building in African America"

 Socialist Party USA, Mayday 2009 Issue of "The Socialist" offers announcement (p.
 3) regarding "Hubert Harrison: The Voice of Harlem Radicalism, 1883-1918."
 On May 1, 1912, Harrison spoke before 50,000 people at the SP's rally at Union Square.

 Theodore W. Allen, author of ''The Invention of the White Race,'' audio interview by Chad Pearson (in two parts) May 13 and 20, 2004 (scroll down to May 13, 2004 for Part 1 and May 20, 2004 for Part 2).